VasilGVasilev/typescript/NB/typescriptlang.md

 ```

 **Generics**

 Another way is the OOP language concept of generics.
-Instead of writing for example a separate function for each type, you can use generics to create a single function that can work with any type:
+Instead of writing for example a separate function for each type, you can use generics to create a single function that can work with any type.
+To define a generic type or function, you use angle brackets (<>) and a type parameter.
+A type parameter is a placeholder for a specific type that will be provided when using the generic:

 FROM THIS:
 ```sh